sara-nl/griddocs/source/Pages/Service/system_specifications/dcache_specs.rst

 A single SRM door
 -----------------

-Also the SRM door has some limitations.
+Also the :abbr:`SRM (Storage Resource Manager)` door has some limitations.
 There's only one of that kind, and sometimes it might be a performance bottleneck.
 It may be wise to bypass the SRM door and use GridFTP and WebDAV doors directly when possible.
 If in doubt, feel free to contact us for advice.